 Krista leads efforts to use data to tell stories about Minnesota’s E-12 landscape from an asset-based, equity lens.
 Born and raised in Minneapolis, Krista began her career as a Teach for America corps member in Chicago.
 There, Krista taught special education in a traditional high school, where she held leadership positions as the eleventh-grade lead and mathematics department chair, and then also served on the founding staff of a Noble STEM charter school.
 Frustrated by the lack of teacher and student voice being incorporated into policies that impacted them, she left the classroom and made a career change to education policy.
 In 2016, Krista moved back to Minneapolis where she led Education Evolving’s student-centered policy efforts in competency-based education, innovation zones, and alternative teacher preparation before finding her home at EdAllies.

-Krista holds a Bachelor’s of Arts in History and Anthropology from the University of Chicago and a Master’s of Education in Education Policy and Management from Harvard University.
-She is currently working on her Master’s in Public Policy at the University of Minnesota Hubert H. Humphrey School of Public Affairs, where she received the John E. Brandl Public Leadership Fellowship and the Hubert H. Humphrey Fellowship Award.
-When she isn’t working or with her family, Krista co-coordinates an Education Policy Fellowship Program that aims to help individuals from a variety of backgrounds expand their knowledge of state and federal policy design, enactment and implementation.
+Krista holds a bachelor’s in history and anthropology from the University of Chicago, a master’s of education with a concentration in education policy and management from Harvard University, and a master’s in public policy with a concentration in advocacy, law, and policy from the University of Minnesota.
+When she isn’t working or with her family, Krista co-coordinates an Education Policy Fellowship that aims to help individuals from a variety of backgrounds expand their knowledge of state and federal policy design, enactment, and implementation.

 What do you hope to see change in education during your lifetime?